 Line Loads, as their name implies, are applied along a line.
 An example is a wall that supports floor or roof framing above, transferring that load onto a floor system below where the line of the wall lies.
 The position and extent of line loads must be considered when designing floor framing to accommodate them.

 Concentrated Loads collect loads from roofs and floors above and combine them into a single large load most often carried by a post, beam or girder to a framing system or bearing below.
 Floor systems must be designed to adequately accept any concentrated loads present.

 TRIFORCE®: A Load Leader

-TRIFORCE® joists are capable of supporting heavier loads than many comparable joist products.
+TRIFORCE® wood I-joists are capable of supporting heavier loads than many comparable joist products.
 You can use that capability to enhance floor performance through “over-design” or to reduce cost through “value engineering”.

 TRIFORCE® floor framing accepts line and concentrated loads well.
 Standard framing details show framers exactly how to reinforce joists with common materials to handle special loads affecting a floor system.

 And, since you can apply reinforcement after the joists are installed, adjustments are possible if load locations change during framing.